 As president, Trump seeks answers on his own wiretap mystery

-There are 7 comments on the Boston Herald story from 9 hrs ago, titled As president, Trump seeks answers on his own wiretap mystery.
-In it, Boston Herald reports that:
+There are 8 comments on the Maple Ridge Pitt Meadows Times story from 11 hrs ago, titled As president, Trump seeks answers on his own wiretap mystery.
+In it, Maple Ridge Pitt Meadows Times reports that:

 If Donald Trump wants to know whether he was the subject of surveillance by the U.S. government, he may be uniquely positioned to get an answer.
 In a series of weekend tweets, the president accused his predecessor, Barack Obama, of ordering wiretaps on his phones but offered no proof to back the claim.